 So, if you indeed are inspecting your software as it is created, why don't I help you learn a few tricks that will help you improve your product development process?

 It's important to remember that apart from rare unpleasant instances software development teams take pride in their work (we certainly do) and want to deliver the best software possible.
-But, just like in the case of proof-reading and text editing, different set of eyes is a crucial part of completing the whole product.
+But, just like in the case of proof-reading and text editing, different set of eyes is crucial for completing the whole product.
 Testing is an essential part of product development.

 In this article we assume that you have your product properly designed.
 If you don't know how to get around to it check out our blog article on Product Design.
 Having a product designed will help properly arrange your requirements (remember that your development team should receive all information possible about what do you expect).